jscad/OpenJSCAD.org/packages/io/x3d-serializer/README.md

 - serialization of 2D geometries (geom2) to X3D Polyline2D
 - serialization of 2D paths (path2) to X3D Polyline2D

+The id attribute is used as the DEF name for the generated X3D shape when found on a geometry.
-Material (color) is added to X3D shapes when found on the geometry.
+Material (color) is added to X3D shapes when found on a geometry.

+All shapes are wrapped in a rotation transform to align the positive Z direction of JSCAD with the vertical up direction in X3D.

 ## Table of Contents